 - The school will have its own careers programme in place which meets the requirements of the eight Gatsby Benchmarks.
-The programme will be regularly reviewed. - The school will demonstrate how it is working towards each Gatsby Benchmark, as part of its career's summary. - Regular feedback from pupils, parents/carers, teachers, governors and employers will be invited.
-Feedback will be used to contribute to the development of the school's careers programme to ensure it meets the needs of all pupils. - Details of the school's careers plan will be published on the school website inviting pupils, parents/carers, teachers, governors and employers to provide feedback.
-The published information will include: - The name, email address and telephone number of the Careers Leader. - A summary of the careers programme, including details of how pupils, parents/carers, teachers and employers may access information about the careers programme. - How the school or college measures and assesses the impact of the careers programme on pupils. - The date of the school's or college's next review of the career's information. - A Careers Leader will be appointed to ensure the leadership and coordination of a high-quality careers programme.
+The programme will be regularly reviewed and will be supported by leaders and members of the school's local committee. - The school will demonstrate how it is working towards each Gatsby Benchmark, as part of its career's summary. - Regular feedback from pupils, parents/carers, teachers, local committee members and employers will be invited.
+Feedback will be used to contribute to the development of the school's careers programme to ensure it meets the needs of all pupils. - Details of the school's careers plan will be published on the school website inviting pupils, parents/carers, teachers, local committee members and employers to provide feedback.
+The published information will include: - The name, email address and telephone number of the Careers Leader. - A summary of the careers programme, including details of how pupils, parents/carers, teachers and employers may access information about the careers programme. - How the school or college measures and assesses the impact of the careers programme on pupils. - The date of the school's or college's next review of the career's information. - An appropriately trained Careers Leader will be appointed to ensure the leadership and coordination of a high-quality careers programme.
 The careers leader is recruited alongside the suggested requirements to ensure the role is correctly fulfilled.
 The name and contact details of the career's leader will be published on the school website.
-A careers adviser will be appointed to support the careers leader and to provide individual, tailored careers guidance to pupils. - The Careers Leader will work with enterprise coordinators to build careers and employer engagement plans to broaden the range of guidance that pupils have access to. - The school will engage with local employers, businesses and professional networks, inviting visiting speakers and where possible alumni with whom pupils can relate to. - Wherever possible, the school will work towards the Quality in Careers Standard to support the development of its careers programme, ensuring the programme is
+A careers adviser will be appointed to support the careers leader and to provide individual, tailored careers guidance to pupils. - The Careers Leader will work with enterprise coordinators to build careers and employer engagement plans to broaden the range of guidance that pupils have access to. - The school will engage with local employers, businesses and professional networks, inviting visiting speakers and where possible alumni with whom pupils can relate to. - Wherever possible, the school will work towards the Quality in Careers Standard to

-- reviewed regularly to ensure it is in line with the required standards. - The school will embed equality and diversity considerations throughout its careers programme and actively seek to challenge stereotypical thinking. - All forms of stereotyping will be prohibited in the careers advice and guidance that is provided, to ensure pupils of all genders, backgrounds and abilities can consider the widest possible range of careers. - The school will tailor careers activities and educational goals to the needs of each pupil, taking into account their prior knowledge and skills, the choices they may face, and any additional support they may need to overcome barriers to progression. - Comprehensive and accurate records will be kept supporting the career development of individual pupils at all relevant stages of education, beginning from the first point of contact.
-Data will be stored in line with the school's data protection policy.
+- support the development of its careers programme, ensuring the programme is reviewed regularly to ensure it is in line with the required standards. - The school will embed equality and diversity considerations throughout its careers programme and actively seek to challenge stereotypical thinking. - All forms of stereotyping will be prohibited in the careers advice and guidance that is provided, to ensure pupils of all genders, backgrounds and abilities can consider the widest possible range of careers. - The school will tailor careers activities and educational goals to the needs of each pupil, taking into account their prior knowledge and skills, the choices they may face, and any additional support they may need to overcome barriers to progression. - Comprehensive and accurate records will be kept supporting the career development of individual pupils at all relevant stages of education, beginning from the first point of contact.
+Data will be stored in line with the school's data protection policy. - The Careers programme will be published on the school website and will be regularly evaluated using feedback from pupils, parents, staff, careers advisors and employers.